Chapter 10: Deformation and Structures

 Photo # View Movement Direction Fault Angle Fault Type Tectonic Setting

 Thinking about geology in three dimensions (3D) is difficult.
 If you practice, this is an ability that you can improve with time.
-If you can make 3D images of structures, then you can use this knowledge figure out structures beneath you.
-In fact, some geologists say that the structure you see at the surface, is similar to what is underneath.
+If you can make 3D images of structures, you can figure out structures beneath you.
+In fact, some geologists say that the structure you see at the surface is similar to what is underneath.
 Click here for a 3D image of a fold.
 Is it the same from the top as well as the side?

 Four block diagrams with cross-section views of different types of deformation

-Figure 9.7 – Block models of deformation.
+Figure 10.7 – Block models of deformation.
 In image b, the two circles show the direction of relative movement.
 The circle with a dot is the side moving towards you whereas the circle with an x is moving away from you.
-Image credit: Michael Comas CC BY-SA-NC.
+Image credit: Michael Comas CC BY-NC-SA.

 Blank block model

-Since it is difficult to do experiments to deform rocks, there are other ways to do this by either using analogues or modeling studies.
-An easy analogue to try is to use modeling clay and make some flat layers of different colors.
-Then use your hands as if they are two convergent plates and push on two sides of your clay layers; this will make a fold, either an anticline or syncline.
-Other geoscientists use sandbox models to replicate folds and faults (Figure 9.9).
-These are fancier than the Virtual Reality sandbox you used in the first week of lab, but these analogue models can duplicate different types of deformation.
-If you like programing in python, you can try out GemPy to make your own 3D geologic models.
+Since it is difficult to do experiments to deform rocks, geologists investigate deformation using analogs and modeling studies.
+An easy analog to use modeling clay.
+Start by making a few flat layers of different colors.
+Then use your hands as if they are two convergent plates and push on two sides of your clay layers.
+This will make a fold, either an anticline or syncline.
+Other geoscientists use sandbox models to replicate folds and faults (Figure 10.9).
+If you like programming in Python, you can try out GemPy to make your own 3D geologic models.
 However, for this class, we’ll use a simpler web-based program to make your own models of geologic structures.

 Three photos of deformed layers of sand

-Figure 9.9 – Layers of sand that are deformed to simulate convergence and divergence.
+Figure 10.9 – Layers of sand that are deformed to simulate convergence and divergence.
 These create folds and thrusts (both thrust and normal).
 A. This sandbox simulates convergent and sedimentation making a thrust belt.
 This originally was 85 cm long and the back stop has moved 28 cm.
 B and C are both sandbox experiments done by University of Houston undergraduate students.
 B – divergent tectonic setting forming a graben with folds and normal faults, C – convergent tectonic setting showing folds developing on the top surface.
 Note that the right side of the image has only folds and thrust faults develop on the left side.
-Image credit: Photos from J. Wu compiled by VB Sisson CC-NC-BY-SA
+Image credit: Photos from Jonny Wu, CC BY.

-Head to Visible Geology to create your own geologic structure.
-You can also use the beta version of this program.
+Head to Visible Geology to create your own geologic structure using the Geology Explorer tab.
+Click here if you need help using this website.

-1. Start by adding 5 to 10 beds.
-The first layer you enter is the oldest (on the bottom).
-You can alter the thickness and color of the beds using the pen tool.
+1. Initially there are 3 layers of the same thickness.
+Start by adding 3 to 5 more layers.
+The first layer is the oldest (on the bottom).
+You can alter the rock name, height and color of the beds using the pen tool.

 Answer the following questions.